 After you receive anesthesia, an endoscopic transilluminator is introduced under your skin through a small incision.
 A second incision is made near the affected region of your leg, through which a resector (a suction device equipped with guarded blades) is inserted.
 The problematic segments of the vein are subsequently removed.
 An additional dose of anesthetic is injected at the end of the procedure to reduce bruising and minimize the risk of blood clots developing.
 Finally, the incisions are closed with stitches and sterile dressings are applied over them.

 Patients who experience severe symptoms such as intense pain, blood clots and skin sores are generally eligible for this type of surgery.
 Nevertheless, it can also be opted for when one would like to improve the appearance of their legs.
-You will first be put under general or local anesthesia, depending on your overall health and the particularities of your condition.
+You will first be put under general or local anesthesia by the team at the California Heart & Lung Surgery Center, depending on your overall health and the particularities of your condition.
 Two small incisions are then made in your leg: one above the damaged vein (typically in your groin region) and one below it (in your calf or ankle).
 A thin, flexible tube is subsequently inserted in the first incision, with the aid of which the vein will be taken out of your leg through the cut below.
 Finally, the incisions are closed with stitches and covered with sterile bandages.
 You will also have to wear compression stockings on your legs following surgery.

 Endoscopic vein surgery is only recommended for the treatment of severe venous diseases accompanied by serious symptoms such as leg ulcers.
 Due to its minimally invasive nature, it is often performed as an outpatient procedure.
 Local anesthesia is most commonly used for this surgery.
 However, you can opt for general anesthesia as well if your overall health allows it.
 During this intervention, several small incisions will be made in your leg.
 An endoscope (a thin, flexible tube with a fiber optic camera attached) is then inserted through one of the incisions, which will permanently provide us with detailed imagines of the inside of your leg.
 The affected vein is subsequently removed through another cut.
 After the completion of endoscopic vein surgery, your incisions are closed with stitches and sterile dressings will be placed over them.